4chan/4chan-API/README.md

 http(s)://a.4cdn.org/`board`/catalog.json

-And just the thread IDs, their modification times, and respective pages can be found here:
+A just the thread IDs, their modification times, and respective pages can be found here:

 http(s)://a.4cdn.org/`board`/threads.json

+A list of archived thread IDs can be found here:

+http(s)://a.4cdn.org/`board`/archived.json

 A list of boards is exposed at the following URL: